History of social democracy: Cold War era and post-war consensus (1945–1973)

 In 1949, the newly independent and sovereign state of Israel elected the social democratic Mapai.
 The party sought the creation of a grassroots mixed economy based on cooperative ownership of the means of production via the kibbutz system while rejecting nationalization of the means of production.
 The kibbutz are producer cooperatives which have flourished in Israel through government assistance.

 In 1959, the SPD instituted a major policy review with the Godesberg Program.
 The Godesberg Program eliminated the party's remaining orthodox Marxist policies and the SPD redefined its ideology as freiheitlicher Sozialismus (liberal socialism).
 With the adoption of the Godesberg Program, the SPD renounced orthodox Marxist determinism and classism.
 The SPD replaced it with an ethical socialism based on humanism and emphasized that the party was democratic, pragmatic and reformist.
 The most controversial decision of the Godesberg Program was its declaration stating that private ownership of the means of production "can claim protection by society as long as it does not hinder the establishment of social justice".

-By accepting free-market principles, the SPD argued that a truly free market would in fact have to be a regulated market to not to degenerate into oligarchy.
+By accepting free-market principles, the SPD argued that a truly free market would in fact have to be a regulated market not to degenerate into oligarchy.
 This policy also meant the endorsement of Keynesian economic management, social welfare and a degree of economic planning.
 Some argue that this was an abandonment of the classical conception of socialism as involving the replacement of the capitalist economic system.
 It declared that the SPD "no longer considered nationalization the major principle of a socialist economy but only one of several (and then only the last) means of controlling economic concentration of power of key industries" while also committing the SPD to an economic stance which promotes "as much competition as possible, as much planning as necessary".
 The decision to abandon the traditional anti-capitalist policy angered many in the SPD who had supported it.

 After these changes, the SPD enacted the two major pillars of what would become the modern social democratic program, namely making the party a people's party rather than a party solely representing the working class and abandoning remaining Marxist policies aimed at destroying capitalism and replacing them with policies aimed at reforming capitalism.
 The Godesberg Program divorced its conception of socialism from Marxism, declaring that democratic socialism in Europe was "rooted in Christian ethics, humanism, and classical philosophy".
 The Godesberg Program has been seen as involving the final victory of the reformist agenda of Eduard Bernstein over the orthodox Marxist agenda of Karl Kautsky.
 The Godesberg Program was a major revision of the SPD's policies and gained attention from beyond Germany.
 At the time of its adoption, the stance on the Godesberg Program in neighbouring France was not uniform.
 While the French Section of the Workers' International was divided on the Godesberg Program, the Unified Socialist Party denounced the Godesberg Program as a renunciation of socialism and an opportunistic reaction to the SPD's electoral defeats.